westonstearns/Kaggle-Python-Tutorial/chapter1.md

 In one of the previous exercises you discovered that in your training set, females had over a 50% chance of surviving and males had less than a 50% chance of surviving.
 Hence, you could use this information for your first prediction: all females in the test set survive and all males in the test set die.

 You use your test set for validating your predictions.
-You might have seen that, contrary to the training set, the test set has no `Survived` column.
+You might have seen that contrary to the training set, the test set has no `Survived` column.
 You add such a column using your predicted values.
 Next, when uploading your results, Kaggle will use this variable (= your predictions) to score your performance.

 *** =instructions
 - Create a variable `test_one`, identical to dataset `test`